AlphaHashGroup/AlphaHashGroup/README.md

 ---

 ## Intellectual Property
-All rights and benefits associated with the projects introduced in this repository are exclusively owned by **[Your Group Name]**.
+All rights and benefits associated with the projects introduced in this repository are exclusively owned by **AlphaHashGroup**.
 Unauthorized use, reproduction, or distribution of these projects is strictly prohibited.

 ---